clojure-emacs/clj-refactor.el/README.md

 [Using refactor-nrepl](#refactor-nrepl-middleware), you also get:

  - `ap`: add a dependency to your project
+ - `cn`: Perform various cleanups on the ns form
  - `fu`: Find usages
  - `rd`: Remove (debug) function invocations
  - `rs`: Rename symbol